 - Position the sink.
 If the bottom of the sink you bought is flat, then you can usually mount the vessel directly onto the countertop.
 Align it with the drain opening in the countertop.

 If the bottom of your vessel sink is rounded, then you will need to use a mounting ring in between the countertop and the vessel sink.
 Position the mounting ring over the drain opening and set the vessel on the ring.
 The mounting ring is used to help securely hold and seal the sink to the countertop giving the rounded bowl a nice flat surface area to connect to the vanity top.
 The mounting rings come in any finish and can match your faucet trim.

 Having a helper to hold the vessel sink is a good idea, particularly if it is a round bottom vessel.
 If you don’t have a second set of hands, you should hold the vessel with one hand while you anchor it the drain (step 2).

 Note: Silicone can be used to secure the vessel to the counter when a gasket isn’t included.

-- Test for leaks: After all connections are made test the drain thoroughly for leaks.
+- Test for leaks: After all connections are made to test the drain thoroughly for leaks.
 First, run water into the sink and check for leaks under the sink.
-If there are no leaks under normal running conditions fill the sink all the way up so you give it a good volume test.
+If there are no leaks under normal running conditions, fill the sink all the way up, so you give it a good volume test.